The Salt Path film in cinemas now

-This spring, audiences will be moved by The Salt Path, a poignant adaptation of Raynor Winn’s bestselling memoir.
-Set to release in UK cinemas on 30 May 2025, the film chronicles the transformative 630-mile trek along the South West Coast Path undertaken by Raynor and her husband, Moth, after losing their home and grappling with a terminal illness diagnosis
+Discover The Salt Path, a poignant adaptation of Raynor Winn’s bestselling memoir.
+The film chronicles the transformative 630-mile trek along the South West Coast Path undertaken by Raynor and her husband, Moth, after losing their home and grappling with a terminal illness diagnosis.

 Directed by acclaimed theatre director Marianne Elliott and scripted by Rebecca Lenkiewicz, The Salt Path stars Gillian Anderson as Raynor and Jason Isaacs as Moth.
 ‘Their performances have been lauded for their authenticity and emotional depth, capturing the couple’s physical and emotional journey with subtlety and grace.’
 (Gazettely)